Clachnaharry railway station

 Clachnaharry railway station served the village of Clachnaharry, Highland, Scotland from 1868 to 1913 on the Inverness and Ross-shire Railway.

 History

 The station opened on 1 April 1868 by the Inverness and Aberdeen Junction Railway.
 The station closed to both passengers and goods traffic on 1 April 1913.

+The nearby signal box of Clachnaharry is the last one in service on the line, for the sake of controlling the swing bridge over the Caledonian Canal.